ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ✔ What stake weight would you like to assign to the validator?: 30
 ```

-We then need to specify when the validator will start validating.
+We then need to specify when the validator is going to start validating.
 The time must be in the future.
-Custom will require to enter a specific date in 'YYYY-MM-DD HH:MM:SS' format.
+Custom is going to require to enter a specific date in 'YYYY-MM-DD HH:MM:SS' format.
 Let's take the default
 this time:

 ```bash